forrestfiller/emerging-headwinds/README.md

 This SPA makes posting jobs and tasks easier.
 I have tried to keep the code agnostic and modular.
 Perhaps more importantly, it is designed to be emotionally fulfilling.

 The backend is written in Node.js, frontend is in React with Redux, using React-router.
 I'm currently using Heroku for my deployment.
-The UI is a little lame for now (file an issue or feature request!).
+The UI is a little lame for now.
 I will make it lovely soon.

 If you register/login and then wish to logout, for now, after the top level domain, drop in '/account/logout' and you should see a lovely JSON object letting you know that you were successful and that you, the user, are now null!
-I'll add a button in the near future (but this is more fun, right?
-Ok, file another feature request...).
-Similarly, if you're curious to know your status, instead of '/account/logout' put in '/account/currentuser' and have a look at your JSON.
+I'll add a button in the near future (but this is more fun, right?).
+Similarly, if you're curious to know whether or not you are logged in, instead of entering '/account/logout' put in '/account/currentuser' and have a look at your JSON.

 ###Build Instructions